 Sending an introductory letter before the interview process is incredibly beneficial for three main reasons.

-First, as you and your potential contractor converse, you can get a good idea about whether you will be able to communicate well when you’re working on production.
+First, as you correspond with your potential contractor, you can get a good idea about whether you’ll be able to communicate well when you’re working on production.
 Second, your detailed information allows your contractor to run some preliminary numbers to see if they would be a good fit for you.
 Third, by communicating exactly what you’re looking for, your contractor can determine whether they provide the services you seek.

-If you have questions about whether the contractor can truly help you realize your vision, ask questions like “Is this something you believe you can deliver on?”
-Listen to their response and take note.
+If you have questions about whether the sew contractor can truly help you realize your vision, ask questions like, “Is this something you believe you can deliver on?
+Have you done something similar in the past?”
+Pay attention to their response and take note.

 Sometimes people accidentally over-promise because they’re excited about a new job.
 If you feel like this may be the case with one of your potential contractors, make notes about why you feel that way and send an email thanking them for their time.
 Do not schedule an interview with them.

 Likewise, if your prospective contractor indicates that they would not be a good match to work with you, be sure to remove them from your list and thank them for their time.
 When you thank them, you can ask if they have any cut and sew contractors that they would recommend.
 However, you should only do this if you’re seriously in need of a new lead.

 2. Conduct Interviews With Potential Cut and Sew Contractors